-The agency did award contracts, though, to find some means of zapping nerves in the peripheral nervous system outside the brain to speed the rate at which a foreign language can be learned by as much as 30 percent, a still not-too-shabby goal.
+The agency did award contracts, though, to find some means of zapping nerves in the peripheral nervous system outside the brain to speed the rate at which a foreign language can be learned by as much as 30 percent, a still not too shabby goal.

 The first part of DARPA’s Targeted Neuroplasticity Training (TNT) program will consist of basic research.
-It will try to confirm that coursing an electrical current through a peripheral nerve outside the central nervous system will eventually enable someone to perform a task such as distinguishing more rapidly whether the word ma in Mandarin means mother or horse depending on the tonal inflections.
+It will try to confirm that coursing an electric current through a peripheral nerve outside the central nervous system will eventually enable someone to perform a task such as distinguishing more rapidly whether the word ma in Mandarin has several meanings, such as mother (mā) or horse (mǎ), depending on the tonal inflections.

-DARPA decided learning enhancement was worth pursuing because of published research that has shown that peripheral nerve stimulation can result in the brain’s production of signaling chemicals—neuromodulators such as norepinephrine—that aid in the rewiring that takes place during learning—“synaptic plasticity” to invoke the techie term of art.
+DARPA decided learning enhancement was worth pursuing because of published research that has shown that peripheral nerve stimulation can result in the production of signaling chemicals—neuromodulators such as norepinephrine—that aid in the rewiring that takes place during learning—“synaptic plasticity” to invoke the techie term of art.

-I asked Doug Weber, who heads the TNT program at DARPA, about the difference between using a nerve zapping device and taking modafinil, Ritalin or any other pharma compound that purportedly exhibits cognitive-enhancing properties.
+I asked Doug Weber, who heads the TNT program at DARPA, about the difference between using a nerve-zapping device and taking modafinil, Ritalin or any other pharmaceutical compound that purportedly exhibits cognitive-enhancing properties.
 “The thing you can’t do easily with a pill that you can do very easily with neurostimulation is control timing and dosing,” Weber says.
 Swallowing the pill might ratchet up levels of acetylcholine, norepinephrine or other signaling molecules after they go through your system, but ingestion cannot be paired to the precise moment that a ma tone sounds.

-Buy it or make-your-own, tDCS (transcranial direct-current stimulation) is the fad du jour for neurohackers.
-It channels a small electrical current into the brain through two electrodes placed on the scalp.
-Many of the postings about tDCS are devoted more to the proper electrode placement on the scalp than the subtle differences of of mā versus mǎ.
+Purchased or do-it-yourself, tDCS (transcranial direct-current stimulation) is the fad du jour for neurohackers.
+It channels a small electric current into the brain through two electrodes placed on the scalp.
+Many of the posts about tDCS are devoted more to the proper electrode placement on the scalp than the subtle differences of of mā versus mǎ.